jmrnilsson/garnet-redis-tls/README.md

 - Error: self-signed certificate

 ## TL;DR
-Out of the tested libraries it looks like `redis (Python)` is the only option that verifies a self-signed certificates.
+Out of the tested libraries it looks like `redis (Python)` is the only option that verifies a self-signed certificate.
 The other libraries can be configured to accept them, but currently only by disabling certificate verification all together.